Many American cities have their founders’ day parades. Read what to wear to don a stylish rain outfit for walking in a parade.

 The Graphic Tee’s Meaning Refers to Cloud Formation

-This Tee is a classic college T-shirt designed by the students of the Department for Atmospheric Sciences of Alaska’s First University.
+This Tee is a classic college T-shirt designed by the students of the Department for Atmospheric Sciences.
 The print reads

 Studying at one of the few places where homogeneous nucleation occurs naturally.